The Clear

 As Susie

-by Bear Number 3.
+by a new bear.
+Meet Bear Number 3.
 Staring eye to eye with the

-didn't realize the Bear was as big as me!"
-That was the first
+didn't realize the Bear was as tall as I was!"
+I was so

 time she had smiled the whole day.

-After I got through introducing Susie to the six couples, they gave me
+After I got through introducing Susie to the seven couples, they gave me

 the lowdown.
 Sure enough, after I had left the previous Saturday, the group had gone dancing